 - Providing guidelines and review of vendors/suppliers

 NIEHS/NTP Laboratory Animal Medicine Training Program

 The Group offers training in Laboratory Animal Medicine that allows post-doctoral fellows to participate in NTP and NIEHS laboratory animal medicine programs.
 NTP Laboratory Animal Medicine fellows interact with board certified American College of Laboratory Animal Medicine (ACLAM) veterinarians located in Research Triangle Park, North Carolina, and surrounding areas.
 The fellows train in a variety of laboratory animal science settings and have the opportunity to attend local and national training activities and scientific meetings, as well as to engage in collaborative research with NTP and NIEHS scientists.
 NIEHS, University of North Carolina Chapel Hill, and other academic institutes in the local area provide hands-on clinical experience.
 Fellows participate in didactic sessions held at NIEHS with other local laboratory animal fellows/residents.
-Additional information may be found in the Postdoctoral Training Opportunities at the National Toxicology Program(840KB).

 Angela King-Herbert, D.V.M., DACLAM, leads the NTP Laboratory Animal Medicine Group within the Cellular & Molecular Pathology Branch.
 She earned her D.V.M. at Tuskegee University School of Veterinary Medicine and completed training in Laboratory Animal Medicine at North Carolina State University College of Veterinary Medicine.
 King-Herbert served as Attending Veterinarian and Manager of Animal Biology at RJ Reynolds before joining NIEHS in 2004.
 She is a Diplomat in the American College of Laboratory Animal Medicine (DACLAM).